grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/profile-backend-plugin.md

 curl http://localhost:<profiling_port>/debug/pprof/heap > heap2.pprof
 ```

-You can then use pprof tool to compare two heap profiles:
+You can then use the `pprof` tool to compare two heap profiles.
+For example:

 ```bash
 go tool pprof -http=localhost:8081 --base heap1.pprof heap2.pprof
 ```

-### Analyzing high CPU usage
+### Analyze high CPU usage

-When experiencing high CPU usage it's suggested to collect CPU profiles over a period of time, e.g. 30 seconds.
-Below `localhost` is used implying that you're connected to the host where Grafana and the plugin are running.
-If connecting from another host, please adjust as needed.
+When you experience high CPU usage, it's a good idea to collect CPU profiles over a period of time, for example, 30 seconds.

+In the following example, `localhost` is used to imply that you're connected to the host where Grafana and the plugin are running.
+If you're connecting from another host, then adjust the command as needed.

 ```bash
 curl 'http://localhost:<profiling_port>/debug/pprof/profile?seconds=30' > profile.pprof
 ```

-You can then use pprof tool to analyze the collected CPU profile:
+You can then use the `pprof` tool to compare two heap profiles.
+For example:

 ```bash
 go tool pprof -http=localhost:8081 profile.pprof